General Data Protection Regulation

 The new regulation impact businesses in many ways.
 Privacy and data protection will be part of a company’s core requirements leading the way in data collection and storage.

-As the deadline is coming up, organisations should properly prepare and comply with the new policies, otherwise they can be fined up to 4% of annual global turnover or €20 Million.
+All organisations should properly prepare and comply with the new policies, otherwise they can be fined up to 4% of annual global turnover or €20 Million.
 It is important to note that these rules apply to both data controllers and processors.

 As privacy plays a key role in earning customers’ trust, the GDPR is a great opportunity to connect and re-engage with your customers.
 How?
 Businesses can deliver customer experiences that are informed by their understanding of customers’ behavior and preferences.